 It certainly is quite "little", seating just ten or so people inside and another six out the front in a small patio area.
 Much of the furniture appears to be recycled, including school desks and chairs as well as outside furniture which looks to be built from reclaimed planks.
 Colourful bits of paintwork liven the place up.
 There's a display of handknitted baby clothes for sale in one corner, and advertisements for local art exhibitions and children's centres are on the walls.

-Tea (£1.70; English breakfast on my first visit and lapsang souchong on my second) was served with a separate tea strainer rather than one internal to the pot, meaning I had to drink it relatively quickly to avoid overbrewing.
+Tea (£1.70; English breakfast on my first visit and lapsang souchong on others) was served with a separate tea strainer rather than one internal to the pot, meaning I had to drink it relatively quickly to avoid overbrewing.
 It was good tea, though, and I appreciated the thin china teacup I was given to drink from.

 A goat cheese, chilli jam, and rocket sandwich (£3.50 in October 2017) photo was pretty good.
 The bread was very good — the crust was chewy and not too thick, and the interior was soft but still structurally sound.
 The goat cheese was creamy rather than strongly-flavoured, but this worked fine in context.
 The chilli jam had a good flavour and wasn't too sweet.